-53 FCC, Interconnection Order, ¶¶ 1022-1024.
+37 FCC, Interconnection Order, ¶¶ 1022-1024.

-The FCC interconnection order prohibits a LEC from charging a CMRS provider for terminating traffic that originates on the LEC, beginning September 30, 1996, the order's effective date.56 CMRS providers limited by pre-existing agreements with incumbent LECs that provide for nonmutual compensation may renegotiate with no penalty.
-The Commission said this would place wireless carriers with one-sided existing agreements on the same footing as other entrants.57
+The FCC interconnection order prohibits a LEC from charging a CMRS provider for terminating traffic that originates on the LEC, beginning September 30, 1996, the order's effective date.
+OMRS providers limited by pre-existing agreements with incumbent LECs that provide for nonmutual compensation may renegotiate with no penalty.
+The Commission said this would place wireless carriers with one-sided existing agreements on the same footing as other entrants.

-The FCC directed the states to establish presumptive symmetrical rates based on the incumbent LEC's costs for transport and termination of traffic when arbitrating disputes under section 252(d)(2) and in reviewing BOC statements of generally available terms and conditions.58 The FCC adopted the incumbent LEC's transport and termination prices as a proxy for other telecommunications carriers' additional costs of transport and termination, remarking that "both the incumbent LEC and the interconnection carriers usually will be providing service in the same geographic area, so the forward-looking economic costs should be similar in most cases."59 If a competing carrier believes its costs will exceed the LEC's TELRIC, that carrier must submit a forward-looking economic cost study.
+The FCC directed the states to establish presumptive symmetrical rates based on the incumbent LEC's costs for transport and termination of traffic when arbitrating disputes under section 252(d)(2) and in reviewing BOC statements of generally available terms and conditions.
+42 The FCC adopted the incumbent LEC's transport and termination prices as a proxy for other telecommunications carriers' additional costs of transport and termination, remarking that "both the incumbent LEC and the interconnection carriers usually will be providing service in the same geographic area, so the forward-looking economic costs should be similar in most cases."
+43 If a competing carrier believes its costs will exceed the LEC's TELRIC, that carrier must submit a forward-looking economic cost study.
 The state commission can deviate from symmetrical rates only if it finds the competing carrier's efficiently configured forward-looking costs do not support symmetrical treatment.

-55 For a discussion of TELRIC methodology, see David Gabel, Competition-Enhancing Costing and Pricing Standards for Telecommunications Interconnection (Columbus, OH: NRRI, 1996).
+39 For a discussion of TELRIC methodology, see David Gabel, Competition-Enhancing Costing and Pricing Standards for Telecommunications Interconnection (Columbus, OH: NRRI, 1996).

-56 FCC, Interconnection Order, ¶¶ 1041-1042.
+40 FCC, Interconnection Order, ¶¶ 1041-1042.

-57 Ibid., ¶¶ 1094-1095.
+41 Ibid., ¶¶ 1094-1095.

 In comments to the FCC in the interconnection docket, many CMRS providers supported use of bill-and-keep arrangements for termination charges as an administratively feasible method.
 Before passage of the Telecommunications Act, a work group of the NARUC Staff Subcommittee on Communications recommended consideration of bill-and-keep as an interim means of allocating termination costs.
-60 In the LEC-CMRS interconnection notice of proposed rulemaking (NPRM), the FCC initially proposed bill-and-keep, saying that proponents have argued this "sender pays all" method is economically efficient if (1) traffic flows are balanced or (2) the per-unit cost of interconnection is de minimis.
-61 CMRS providers argued that actual incremental costs of .2 cents per minute to 1.3 cents per minute 62 and off-peak costs of close to zero support adoption of an interim bill-and-keep model for interconnection.
-63 balanced and is expected to remain so.
-But the Commission voiced skepticism over the reliability of existing estimates of the cost of CMRS termination and said nobody had demonstrated that aggregate cost flows between interconnecting LECs and CMRS providers are in balance.
-In general (for all providers, not just CMRS) the FCC
+In the LEC-CMRS interconnection notice of proposed rulemaking (NPRM), the FCC initially proposed bill-and-keep, saying that proponents have argued this "sender pays all" method is economically efficient if (1) traffic flows are balanced or (2) the per-unit cost of interconnection is de minimis.
+CMRS providers argued that actual incremental costs of .2 cents per minute to 1.3 cents per minute and off-peak costs of close to zero support adoption of an interim bill-and-keep model for interconnection.

-The FCC did not adopt the interim bill-and-keep arrangement put forward in the LEC-CMRS interconnection NPRM.64 The Commission said a state commission may impose bill-and-keep arrangements for CMRS-LEC traffic when it finds that traffic is roughly
+The FCC did not adopt the interim bill-and-keep arrangement put forward in the LEC-CMRS interconnection NPRM.48 The Commission said a state commission may impose bill-and-keep arrangements for CMRS-LEC traffic when it finds that traffic is roughly balanced and is expected to remain so.
+But the Commission voiced skepticism over the reliability of existing estimates of the cost of CMRS termination and said nobody had demonstrated that aggregate cost flows between interconnecting LECs and CMRS